dewe/refla-todo/README.md

 __Rest API:__
 * No trailing slashes: avoid HTTP redirects by mistake.
-* URIs instead of IDs: not exactly hateoas, but improves dev experience.
+* URIs instead of IDs: not exactly hateoas, but improves usage/dev experience.

 ## Todos and possible future improvements